wandb/docs/docs/guides/hosting/sso.md

 :::info
-If you're unable to login to your instance after configuring SSO, you can restart the instance with the `LOCAL_RESTORE=true` environment variable set.
+If you're unable to log in to your instance after configuring SSO, you can restart the instance with the `LOCAL_RESTORE=true` environment variable set.
 This will output a temporary password to the containers logs and disable SSO.
 Once you've resolved any issues with SSO, you must remove that environment variable to enable SSO again.
 :::